 - Bank, Savings and Bond account details

 - Vehicles, loan and insurance details

 - Computer passwords and online bank account details and passwords

 - Online assets details and passwords to photos, videos, films or music

 - A list of valuables or heirlooms you want beneficiaries to receive

 The legally binding version of your Will should be kept with your Solicitor and a copy kept in a place in your home where your family can easily find it after your death.
 Your family won’t be notified if you have a Will so it is important you let them know one exists and where to find it.

-Our rules of thumb is to review your Will every 2 years for accuracy, and for a very small fee consider legally updating it every 10 years.
-A lot can change in a decade, you may have moved home, had more grandchildren, been divorced or remarried or your beneficiaries may have new contact details.
+Our rule of thumb is to review your Will every 5 years for accuracy and any change in circumstances.
+A lot can change in 5 years, you may have moved home, had more grandchildren, been divorced or remarried, or your beneficiaries may have new contact details.

 If you die without a Will, your estate will be distributed according to the laws of intestacy.
 This means that your assets may not go to the individuals you would have chosen, and it can lead to disputes among your heirs.
 Writing a Will allows you to maintain control over the distribution of your estate and provide clarity and peace of mind to your loved ones.

 Request a Callback